UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 CURSE: On Level-Up: transform 2 random slots into null-slots
 CURSE: Removes FLOATY from the closest floating item
 CURSE: When an item is purchased, steal $1

-Balls should actually DO stuff:
-G-BALL:
-GRUB-20, Earns $1

-6-ball:
-On Reroll, Pulse: Earn $2

-5-ball:
-On Rotate, Pulse: Earn $2

-Blank ball:
-Remove the normal-slots

-Bowling ball:
-Increase doom-count of slots (KING-1)
-Costs $2 to activate
---> with this, the slots can start with a lower doomCount

-7 ball: on activation, turns slot into slate block (ON shape) slate block: cannot hold epic (IV) items. (or anything higher)

 - Create DAILY run: